farahmalik11/project-2/.ipynb_checkpoints/Farah_Malik_Proj2_README-checkpoint.md

 While the training R^2 was larger than the testing R^2, neither Ridge nor Lasso CV regularization appeared to be addressing the overfitting.
 This was the case after several iterations of changing the strength of the regularization (alpha), as well as removing variables to make the model simpler, and increasing/decreasing the number of cross-validations performed.
 Each scenario resulted in the RMSE score increasing and R^2 either remaining constant or decreasing slightly.

 Still, this model was the strongest in that it had the good R^2, a smaller RMSE relative to the null model and other models that were run in comparison, and was fitted to address overfitting.
+This fitted model was applied to entire training dataset, and used to predict values on the true testing dataset.

 #### 5. Key Findings and Insights